Leo McLeay

-Leo Boyce McLeay (born 4 October 1945) is a former Australian politician who served as a Labor Party member of the House of Representatives from June 1979 to October 2004.
-He was Speaker of the House of Representatives 1989–93.
-During 1992 he was unsuccessfully censured by John Hewson, at the time Opposition Leader, with a motion of no confidence; Hewson accused McLeay of political bias.
+Leo Boyce McLeay (born 4 October 1945) is a former Australian politician.
+He was a member of the Australian Labor Party (ALP) and served in the House of Representatives from 1979 to 2004, including as speaker of the House from 1989 to 1993.

+McLeay was raised in Sydney and after leaving school worked as a telephone technician for the Postmaster-General's Department.
+He was active in the labour movement and joined the ALP at a young age, serving as state secretary of Young Labor and later working as a paid organiser and assistant general secretary.
+McLeay was elected to parliament at the 1979 Grayndler by-election.
+He served as chairman of committees (1986–1989) before succeeding Joan Child as speaker.
+McLeay was involved in a number of reforms as speaker, including the introduction of television broadcasts of parliamentary proceedings.
+He resigned in 1993 following a controversy over an injury compensation payout he received for a bicycle hired from Parliament House.
+He later served as Labor's chief whip from 1993 to 2001.

 Early life

 McLeay was born on 4 October 1945 in Marrickville, New South Wales.
 He was the older of two children born to Joan Ann and Ronald Boyce McLeay.
 His father was a council worker and worked on the construction of the Sydney Harbour Bridge.

 McLeay attended De La Salle College, Marrickville.
 He left school before obtaining a leaving certificate and began working as a post office telegram boy.
 In 1962 he joined the Postmaster-General's Department as a telephone technician, receiving further training at North Sydney Technical College.
 He was a member of the Postal Telecommunication Technicians' Association and the Federated Clerks' Union.